 - 2 tablespoons olive oil

-- Add pork, water, vinegar, onion, garlic, garlic powder (optional), ground black pepper or peppercorn, & bay leave in the inner pot.
+- Add pork, water, vinegar, onion, garlic, garlic powder (optional), ground black pepper or peppercorn, & bay leaves in the inner pot.
 Note: Save some fresh garlic for sautéing later.

 - Install the condensation collector behind the cooker and plug the instant pot.